zvdas/OnlineMusicStore/README.md

 ---

 4. Create a file app.js.
-This will be the maon file which will contain all the middlewares responsible for the application flow.
-Declare all the middlewares using require(), and then use them by using use().The connection is initiated using express which will add a listener on the port specified (3000).
+This will be the main file which will contain all the middleware responsible for the application flow.
+Declare all the middleware using require(), and then use them by using use().The connection is initiated using express which will add a listener on the port specified (3000).

 ---